 Here it is, the latest project that's eaten my time between life's usual craziness and necessary business...a "new" kitchen island made from our old (circa 1971) nightstands.

-It needs a few more touches, like painting the inside and some drawer pulls turned towel bars on the outside, but we're already using the heck out of this.
-We had a BBQ for over 2 dozen people this last weekend (plus a couple of big family dinners for 14 the week before) and this island has turned to be a most excellent addition to our busy kitchen.
+Inside I covered a wooden box and the inside of the island in red checked craft paper.
+The Welding Man installed the old drawer pulls for towel hangers on both sides.
+I love recycling the hardware from vintage furniture and these work great!We had a BBQ for over 2 dozen people this last weekend (plus a couple of big family dinners for 14 the week before) and this island has turned to be a most excellent addition to our busy kitchen.

 Here's our messy kitchen with that big empty space between the sink and the stove.
 Additional work space is always good, and I wanted a serving bar for our buffet style family dinners.

-The rainy, cold Oregon spring has made outdoor work uncomfortable/impossible, so we set up in the dining room.
+The rainy, cold Oregon spring made outdoor work uncomfortable/impossible, so we set up in the dining room.
 I used an old oilcloth tablecloth under the nightstands and painted them blue with a grey wash, after cleaning and sanding them thoroughly.

 For the top surface I wanted something close to the color of the still serviceable linoleum floor.
 I had already added book pages to the side of a kitchen shelf and since I am all about book page recycling, you know what's coming next.
 What better way to use a way out of date Betty Crocker paper back cook book?